davidar/peruse/test/nature.md

 # Time to talk about why so many postgrads have poor mental health

+An outpouring on Twitter highlights the acute pressures on young scientists.

 ![Don’t feel alone: share your stories of mental-health issues and help *Nature* to tackle the problem.Credit: Getty]

 Poor mental health is an issue for many of our readers.
 That fact is underscored by the response to a [tweet sent by @NatureNews earlier this week], which highlighted that rates of depression and anxiety reported by postgraduate students are [six times higher than in the general population (T. M. Evans *et al. Nature Biotechnol.* **36,** 282–284; 2018)], and asked what should be done to help.
 The figures are a shock, but it was the reaction that blew us away: more than 1,200 retweets and around 170 replies.